 Middle, sarcastic, curious, and tomboyish of the three girls Gru adopts.
 Somewhat disagreeable, though she was the first to take a liking to Gru's weapons, Minions and talent as both father and villain.
 She likes to scare her siblings, but is easily irritated when Agnes sings.

 Loophole Abuse: Used this in the sequel when she was grabbing coins from a wishing fountain and Agnes asked if it was stealing.
 Edith quipped that it wasn't stealing if she wished for a lot of free coins.

-Nerves of Steel: When Mutated Kevin was sent from El Macho to get of the girls and needless to say, the girls were not prepared.
-Even so, using her nun chucks, Edith was prepared to defend her sisters if Mutated Kevin got too close.
+Nerves of Steel: When Mutated Kevin was sent from El Macho to get of the girls and needless to say, the girls were not saw that coming.
+Even so, using her nun-chucks, Edith was prepared to defend her sisters if Mutated Kevin got too close.
 Fortunately, Dr. Nefario showed up in time to deliver the cure for Kevin and save the girls.
 But, before he did Edith didn't show any signs of being scared, though she was probably freaking out on the inside.
-This kid is only ten-years-old but was ready too fight a crazy, homicidal monster, to protect her siblings.
-This girl has more guts than most adults have have or think they have.
+This kid is only ten-years-old but was ready to fight a crazy, homicidal minion, to protect her siblings.
+This girl has more guts than most adults have or think they have.

 Nice Hat: It never comes off.
 She also wears her snowshoes constantly and at least wear appropriate footwear for ballet.

 Oldest, cynical, somewhat bossy, yet cool of the three girls Gru adopts.
 She acts as a guardian to her younger sisters, and as such is slow to trust anyone.
 She was the most suspicious of Gru when encountering him for the first time, so she took a liking to everything of Gru's possessions the latest.